Learning efficient backprojections across cortical hierarchies in real time: Results

 We now turn to more complex tasks and evaluate PAL on classification benchmarks, while still working with the biologically plausible microcircuits as the base model.
 Due to the complexity of simulating microcircuit models with full dynamics, we focus this evaluation on the computationally effective Yin-Yang task, and perform experiments on MNIST digit classification as a sanity check.

 The Yin-Yang classification problem~\cite{kriener2021yin} is designed to be a computationally inexpensive task which nonetheless requires useful error signals to reach the lower layer of a network, i.e.~is able to differentiate the error propagation quality between FA and BP or variants of it.
-The task consists in learning to map 2d input coordinates correctly to three distinct categories.

 ANNs trained with backprop can solve this task with as few as 30 hidden neurons (test error $2.4 \pm 1.5$~\%)~\cite{kriener2021yin}.
-This requires the formation of a useful hidden layer representation, which is more likely if backwards weights are adapted instead of random and fixed.

 The microcircuit models with PAL achieve a test error of $4.0 \pm 0.4$~\%, performing considerably better than microcircuits with fixed random feedback weights at $7.8 \pm 2.4$~\% (Fig.~\ref{fig:teacher_student}, center column).
 This is reflected in the increased alignment between the transpose of forward and backward weights.